miku/dvmweb/docs/README.md

 on the number of frame we want to generate, so the delay sequence if parameterized by the number of total frames.
 This delay is the then included in the roll of each strip.
-A python script took care of the image reading, resizing (and channel homogenisation), padding - [generator pipelines](https://brett.is/writing/about/generator-pipelines-in-python/) are beautiful.
+A python script took care of the image reading, resizing, channel homogenisation and padding - [generator pipelines](https://brett.is/writing/about/generator-pipelines-in-python/) are beautiful.
 The [imageio](https://imageio.github.io/) package was a great discovery, as it made reading and writing images a breeze;